Our Therapists

 Appointments on Fridays

 Jenny qualified as a BAPT Play Therapist in 2005.
-She uses creative and playful techniques to help children and young people to work through their worries and confusion in a concrete way, while enabling them to develop better self control and self esteem.
+She uses child-led play and creative activities to support children to work through their worries and confusion in a concrete way, while enabling them to develop better self control and self esteem.
 Jenny mostly works with children and aged from 3 to 10 but has experience of working with young people throughout adolescence, adapting the Play Therapy approach to suit different age groups.
 She has worked with children affected by a wide range of issues, including trauma, loss and attachment difficulties, domestic abuse, sexual violence, family illness and bereavement, school refusal, self harm, selective mutism, PTSD, depression, anger and attachment difficulties, autism, ADHD, and questions around gender and sexual identity.

 Jenny also offers clinical supervision to counsellors and therapists working with children and young people, and professional training to groups and organisations.
 She is a fully accredited member of the British Association of Play Therapists (BAPT), registered with the Professional Standards Authority (PSA).